ibm-cloud-docs/direct-link/pricing.md

 | Paris / Frankfurt / Milan / Korea | $110 | $165 | $330 | $715 | $1,319 | $2,199 | $4,125 |
 | Japan / Singapore / Hong Kong | $113 | $170 | $339 | $735 | $1,355 | $2,259 | $4,238 |
 | Australia / Brazil / India | $120 | $180 | $360 | $780 | $1,439 | $2,399 | $4,500|
+{: caption="Table 4.
+Direct Link Exchange on Classic" caption-side="left"}
+{: #simpletabtable4}
+{: tab-title="Direct Link Exchange on Classic"}
+{: tab-group="IAM-simple"}
+{: class="simple-tab-table"}

+[^comparison-header]: Monthly Recurring Charges (MRC)
+[^simpletable]: Non-Recurring Charges (NRC)

+**For Direct Link Dedicated Hosting on Classic**:
+- Direct Link Dedicated Hosting requests and pricing are handled on a transactional basis to account for regional differences in vendor availability and pricing.
+- The Direct Link Dedicated Hosting minimum configuration includes one (1) rack with 5Kw of power and two ports for HA purposes at the chosen speed.
+More colocation add-ons are available.

 ## Local routing
 {: #local-routing}